Indianapolis

 About Us

 Over the last decade, Indianapolis (affectionately known as "Indy") has risen as a national leader on the front lines of innovation in P-12 education.
-More than any other urban city in the country, you'll find schools, communities, nonprofits, government entities, companies, and foundations working together towards a common mission of equity for our kids.
+More than any other urban city in the country, you'll find schools, communities, nonprofits, government entities, companies, and foundations working together towards a common mission of excellent educational opportunities for our kids.

-Collective action for educational equity is not only a result of the city's relational culture—but a moral imperative.
+Collective action to ensure every child can access the education they deserve is not only a result of the city's relational culture—but a moral imperative.
 By the time Indianapolis students are 10 years old, they are grade levels behind their more affluent suburban peers.
 Alarmingly, the ELA proficiency rates for students attending public schools with in the geographic boundary of Indianapolis Public Schools is 20 percentage points lower than the state average.
 Meanwhile, Black students were nearly 30 percentage points lower than their white counterparts.

 Living and Teaching Here